lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 The second option involves utilizing one of the simulated datasets available in this OER.
 The [last lesson](#sims) in the OER contains three simulations that could be used for all of the statistics-based practice suggestions.
 Especially if you started with one of these examples in an earlier lesson, I highly recommend you continue with that.

-Alternatively, Szymanski and Bissonette's [-@szymanski_perceptions_2020]Perceptions of the LGBTQ College Campus Climate Scale: Development and Psychometric Evaluation was used as the research vignette for the validity, reliability, and item analysis lesson.
-Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis.
+Alternatively, Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [-@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis and Conover et al.'s [-@conover_development_2017] Ableist Microaggressions Scale  is used in the lesson on invariance testing.
 Both of these would be suitable for the PCA and PAF homework assignments.

 As a third option, you are welcome to use data to which you have access and is suitable for PCA.
 These could include other vignettes from this OER, other simualated data, or your own data (presuming you have permission to use it).
 In any case, please plan to:

 * Properly format and prepare the data.
 * Conduct diagnostic tests to determine the suitability of the data for PCA.
-* Conducting tests to guide the decisions about number of components to extract.
+* Conducting tests to guide the decisions about number of factors to extract.
-* Conducting orthogonal and oblique extractions (at least two each with different numbers of components).
+* Conducting orthogonal and oblique extractions (at least two each with different numbers of factors).
 * Selecting one solution and preparing an APA style results section (with table and figure).
 * Compare your results in light of any other psychometrics lessons where you have used this data (especially the [item analysis](#ItemAnalSurvey) and [PCA](#PCA) lessons).